 In the 20th century LMC congregations developed a number of institutions.
 Through these new organizations, considerable expansion, multiplication, and cultural diversity emerged.
 Some of the many “firsts” are listed below.

-Today, the LMC churches range from Conneticut to Virginia and New Jersey to Indiana.
+Today, the LMC churches range from Connecticut to Florida and New Jersey to Hawaii.
 Since the twentieth century, LMC churches embrace a host of new immigrant groups including Spanish, Asian, and African cultures.
 Through the ministry of Eastern Mennonite Missions (EMM), the missions agency of the Conference, fraternal relationships exist with Mennonite churches in Africa, Asia, Eastern Europe, and Central and South America.
-Churches in the Dominican Republic also belong to the New York district of LMC.
+Churches in the Cuba, Dominican Republic, Mexico, and Costa Rica also belonging to the New York district and the Shalom Council of LMC.
 For a listing of LMC congregations by district, click here.

 Come, walk with us through LMC’s rich and varied story.